study-documentation/javascript/typescript/typescriptFundamentals.md

 }
 ```

-Note the the username param has a default value and the imageURL is an optional.
+Note above the the username param has a default value and the imageURL is an optional.

 ```
 function doSammy(bread: string,